-3.2 Selection of Test Site
+3.2.2 Selection of Long-Term Demonstration Sites

+The long-term demonstration was performed primarily to evaluate the cost of operating the prepump separation systems over a 4-month period with multiple wells connected to the bioslurper system.
 Several criteria were considered during the site selection for the long-term demonstration.
-This information primarily came from the data generated during the short-term demonstrations.
-The overriding requirement was the site needed to contain sufficient LNAPL to sustain recovery for approximately four months of bioslurper operation.
-Also, conditions at this site were selected to allow the use of the bioslurper system to recover LNAPL (i.e., soils must be sufficiently permeable to permit LNAPL flow while still being "tight" enough to allow the bioslurper system to create a vacuum-induced pressure gradient).
-NAS Fallon was selected for the long-term demonstration.
-NAS Fallon was selected because it was the most likely site to produce LNAPL over the four-month demonstration and the plume was large enough to install several wells.
+This information came primarily from data generated during the short-term demonstrations.
+The overriding requirement was that the site had to contain sufficient LNAPL to sustain recovery for approximately 4 months of bioslurper operation.
+Also, conditions at this site were selected to allow the use of the bioslurper system to recover LNAPL (i.e., soils had to be sufficiently permeable to permit LNAPL flow while still being "tight" enough to allow the bioslurper system to create a vacuum-induced pressure gradient).
+NAS Fallon was selected for the long-term demonstration because it was the most likely site to produce LNAPL over the 4-month demonstration, and the plume was large enough to install several wells.
 Although the site at NAS Fallon appeared to contain sufficient LNAPL, the site was not optimal because a significant volume of floating solids was not produced during the short-term demonstration.
-In addition, the limits for aqueous discharge to the Base's sewer system are not as stringent as those at many federal facilities.
-Therefore, some of the costs associated with the tasks of removing and disposing the floating solids and the post-bioslurper treatment of the aqueous waste had to be estimated
+In addition, the limits for aqueous discharge to the base's sewer system are not as stringent as those at many federal facilities.
+Therefore, some of the costs associated with the tasks of removing and disposing of the floating solids and the postbioslurper treatment of the aqueous waste had to be estimated.